 Make sure the navigation menu is made with CSS or HTML, not Java or Flash.
 You can check this by right clicking on a page, than choose View Page Source, View Source, or Source, it depends on what browser you’re using; something with Source anyway.

 We strongly recommend avoiding sliders.
 Sure, they look professional and fancy, but guess what:

 - They can negatively impact your SEO and conversions;

 - Extremely few people click on a slider;

-- They slow down the site;
+- They can slow down the site;

 - Sliders are usually big and they push down your lead-generating/call-to-action content;